 - Video gaming brings cities of Mattoon, Charleston revenue

-BHOPAL: Academic activities at authorities primary faculties across the nation are in a disarray due to the scarcity of more than 2000 teachers.
-In truth, about 2543 posts of faculty instructors are lying vacant in primary colleges of Bhopal district on my own.
+BHOPAL: Academic activities at authority primary faculties across the nation are in disarray due to the scarcity of more than 2000 teachers.
+In truth, about 2543 faculty instructors are lying vacant in primary colleges of Bhopal district on my own.

-The paucity of instructors has no longer only affected training in the district, however, maintains to haunt the kingdom at the complete as more than 50,000 teacher posts are still mendacity vacant across the country.
-The situation has remained dismal, despite the directives of the state authorities that there should be a minimum two teachers in every number one and three in every center colleges.
+The lack of instructors has no longer only affected training in the district.
+However, it maintains to haunt the kingdom as more than 50,000 teacher posts are still mendacity vacant across the country.
+The situation has remained dismal, despite the directives of the state authorities that there should be a minimum of two teachers in every number one and three in every center college.

-Even although the nation schooling department was given a green sign from Kingdom cupboard to recruit 40000 teachers, the posts remain to remain unfilled and the students continue to go through in colleges.
+Even although the nation schooling department was given a green sign from the Kingdom cupboard to recruit 40000 teachers, the posts remain unfilled, and the students continue to go through in colleges.
 According to teachers, this adversely affects the schooling of college students.

 The college turned into meant to be a version of cultural and social integration — Christians and Muslims reading together in harmony and united by using the common intention of reaching higher training below the aegis of a paternalistic state.
-Under its 1961 constitution, it turned into “to integrate the national minorities into our frame politic … and into the mainstream of country wide lifestyles.
+Under its 1961 constitution turned into “to integrate the national minorities into our frame politic … and the mainstream of countrywide lifestyles.

 But “integration” could also be interpreted as affirming the imagined superiority of one tradition, ethnicity, faith, and lifestyle over every other instead of spotting and respecting the distinctness and independent development of nonmainstream communities.

 Today, “integration” is not a suitable way of addressing ethnic variations.
-It has been abandoned and changed by way of a rights-based totally set of concepts and movement plans as embodied in the 2008 UN Declaration of the Rights of Indigenous Peoples and our very very own 1997 Indigenous Peoples’ Rights Act.
+It has been abandoned and changed through a rights-based set of concepts and movement plans as embodied in the 2008 UN Declaration of the Rights of Indigenous Peoples and our very own 1997 Indigenous Peoples’ Rights Act.

 During the Sixties, the entire MSU curriculum turned into based on mainstream Westernized education concepts.
 There turned into little that contemplated the Range and confluence of the multicultural context we have been in.

-There were no publications at the numerous indigenous cultures, political structures, histories, belief structures, existence, everyday lives and popular struggles of Mindanao peoples and societies or of neighboring nations with comparable systems and histories.
+There were no publications at the numerous indigenous cultures, political structures, histories, belief structures, existence, everyday lives, and popular struggles of Mindanao peoples and societies or neighboring nations with comparable systems and records.